gucci-ninja/Soft-Eng-Lecture-Notes/5A/1S03/README.md

 - 6 trillion dollar market opportunity

 ### panel

 - David Elenowitz
 - Pat Sapinsley
 - Ryo Okumura
 - Apoorv Sinha

+## Lecture 2

+### Pillars of Sustainability

+- Economy, Environment, Society
+- looking at environment and economy elements and not social elements this week
+  - social policy is connected to welfare state
+    - "a social system based on the assumption by a political stae of primary responsibility for the individual and social welfare of its citizen"
+  - social policy tends to be a reflection of political ideology or constitutional rights
+  - social policies can be related to
+    - Health Care
+    - Education
+    - Senior Security
+    - Employment
+- Environmental Policies tend to be restriction based
+  - tries to protect environment from man-made, corportaion
+- Economic Policies tend to be incentive based
+  - tries to grow economy with regards to sustainability

+#### Environmental Policy (Canada)

+- Canadian Environmental Protection Act (CEPA)
+- Canadian Environmental Assessment Act (CEAA)
+- among others

+#### Environmental Policy (Ontario)

+- Some are historic
+- Environmental Protection Act (EPA)
+  - corporation require permits in order to pollute
+  - air, water, soil, etc
+  - restriction based
+- Ontario Water Resources Act
+- Safe Drinking Water Act
+- Clean Water Act
+- Toxics Reduction Act
+- Environmental Assessment Act
+  - different projects may need Federal or Provincial Assessment
+- etc.

+#### Economics: quick overview

+- Productivity & Specialization
+  - maximize benefits with available resources
+    - Canada is big on mining
+    - natural resource company
+  - tradeoff on moving economy one direction or another
+    - which economic sector to invest into
+    - represented by political leaders
+  - specialization allow economy to focus one area to maximize benefit
+    - become expert at provincial/national level at an area
+    - Hamilton is an expert in steel
+  - spinoff jobs associated with economic sector
+    - steel related jobs
+      - consultants
+      - researchers
+      - etc.
+- Supply and Demand
+  - if demand increase and supply doesn't price goes up
+  - if supply increase and demand doesn't price goes down
+  - try to achieve equilibrium
+  - **Movement**
+    - along curve
+      **Shifts**
+    - change the equilibrium
+- **Elasticity**
+  - elastic products is very price sensitive
+    - price change will significant change in demand
+  - inelastic product is not price sensitive
+    - demand doesn't really change regardless of price
+  - what influences
+    - substitues
+    - buying power
+    - utility?
+      - precieved usefulness
+- Marketing, Utility and Competition
+  - want vs need
+  - goal as individuals is to be happy
+    - want to consume products that make us happy
+    - pick the product that give most happiness
+      - how green the object is, fair wages, minority representation
+      - etc.
+  - Competition
+    - consumers can pick between different companies
+    - substitutes can enter sector, with a reasonable threshold to leverage consumers
+- Economics with Policy
+  - control
+  - incentives
+  - punish
+    - sanctions
+  - capturing the value of objects where companies bottom line isn't affected
+    - value of carbon waste
+    - value of environmental damage as a by product of company
+  - role of government is to control the areas where the market might fail

+#### Ecological Services (aren't we missing something)

+- externalities
+- what does the Earth do to maintain survival of its inhabitants
+- regulate temperature
+- clean air
+- clean water
+- breaks down waste
+- provides shelter
+- etc
+- worth $33 trillion/year (1997)
+  - ~$4500/inhabitant (not accounting for inflation)
+- GDP/capita (2018) ~$11 700
+  - roughly a third of gdp not captured